manghann/Social-Distancing-Detection-MATLAB/README.md

 ---
 ### Inputs
-You will be allowed to access the folders "Images" or "Videos" deopending on your file type of choice.
+Through the buttons available, you will be allowed to access the folders "Images" or "Videos" depending on your file type of choice.

 ### Outputs
 Both image and video outputs will be saved in the current folder directory.